OPPORTUNITIES

 Margaret Angus Research Fellowship

-The Canadian Museum of Health Care is accepting proposals for a resident 16-week summer research fellowship (May – September), which will investigate a topic relevant to the history of health and health care.
+Every spring, the Canadian Museum of Health Care accepts proposals for a resident 16-week summer research fellowship (May – September), which will investigate a topic relevant to the history of health and health care.
 The fellow will communicate the results of their research by posting updates via the Museum’s blog, producing a scholarly manuscript that will become part of the Museum’s collection, and giving a public presentation in the fall.

 Topics of research should focus on artefacts in the Museum’s collections or key themes/developments/individuals in the history of health care.
 It must clearly relate to the history and/or science of health and health care.